 What are some examples of strengths for a restaurant?

-If you are looking for examples of strengths at your restaurant, you might want to ask yourself "Why do people dine at this restaurant instead of others in the city?".
+If you are looking for examples of a restaurant's strengths, you might want to ask yourself “Why do people dine at this restaurant instead of others in the city?”.
 It could be because of your authentic recipes or maybe your ability to keep guests entertained.